holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/04_flappy_bird/assessment.md

     ```
 0. Why are functions so powerful (select the **three** that apply)?
     - They let you reuse code without copying and pasting
-    - They make programs more general by using variables
+    - They make programs use fewer loops
     - They help organize code into logical pieces
     - They hide complicated details behind simple names